Robinhood vs Public in 2026

 Public app or Robinhood

-Public’s order ticket supports three order types (stop, market, and limit), which is a little simpler than Robinhood’s.
-Like Robinhood, Public does not have a desktop platform or a separate browser platform.
-Even so, Public does offer something Robinhood doesn’t: a community forum.
+Public’s order ticket supports three order types: stop, market, and limit, which is a little simpler than Robinhood’s.
+Like Robinhood, Public does not have a full desktop platform, but Public does offer something Robinhood doesn’t: a community forum.
 Public users can chat about market news and specific assets.

 Winner: Robinhood